Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Experiments

+which lower bounds how much Arthur and Merlin ``cheat''.
+We train Merlin and Arthur on the MNIST dataset and show the results in~\Cref{fig:fano_error} that in the purely cooperative case $I_{\text{coop}}$ keeps the classification error low despite exchanging uninformative features.
+Including Morgana on the other hand pushes $I_{\text{coop}}$ to zero even for small masks.
+In this case Merlin produces highly informative features.

+\Cref{fig:fano_error} depicts ``Cheating'' measured by $I_{coop}$ over the MNIST test dataset (restricted to 5 classes) for different setups.
+In a purely cooperative setup, Arthur and Merlin learn to communicate over uninformative features.
+Thus, the classification error $P_e$ stays low, while the conditional entropy of the class with respect to the feature goes up.
+When Morgana is present and soundness is high (in our analysis $\epsilon_s < 0.05$), Arthur and Merlin cannot cheat, the classification error increases for small $k$.

+Why is this observation important?
+Note that the purely cooperative setup could already be seen as interpretable.
+With Merlin as a network it appears as a version of a self-interpreting network.
+With Merlin as an optimiser, it is similar to Rate-Distortion Explanations (RDE)~\citep{macdonald2019rate}.
+In fact, RDE have been criticised in~\citep{waldchen2022training} for producing ``cheating'' masks that artificially create features that were not present in the original image.
+We connect this to the lack of robustness with respect to Morgana.
+Designers of self-interpreting setups need to explain how they circumvent the problem of ``cheating'' masks.

-Both~\Cref{fig:fano_error} and~\Cref{fig:avp_error} depict the results from the main paper in more detail Specifically, they depict averages and the standard deviation as error bars for each for each parameter using samples from 10 different training runs.
-We see that, with exception of the class-networks, the results presented here agree with those presented in the main body of the paper.
-The error bars are large for small mask sizes but shrink as the mask size increases.
+\Cref{fig:avp_error} depicts the results from the main paper in more detail.
+Specifically, it depicts averages and the standard deviation as error bars for each parameter using samples from 10 different training runs.
+The results presented here are consistent with those presented in the main body of the paper, except for the class networks.
+The error bars are large for small mask sizes, but shrink as the mask size increases.
 The class-network approach is considerably less stable than our other implementations, even though it was conceived as a stabler alternative to the simple network approach.
-One possibility might be that since each UNet both cooperates with Arthur and wants to fool him, they are more sensitive when Arthur changes his focus between achieving good soundness and completeness.
+One possibility might be that since each U-Net both cooperates with Arthur and wants to fool him, they are more sensitive when Arthur switches between achieving good soundness and completeness.
 We hope that further research will determine if this realisation can be trained in a stable manner.